 1. Things you do not use or love

 3. Too many things in too small a space

 4. Anything unfinished

 These categories will mostly apply to physical clutter, but mental clutter (any kind of unfinished business) and digital clutter should be considered as well.

 It’s simple but not always easy to do.
-You need to examine all your stuff and ask yourself “do I love it, use it or will I use it in the near future?”
+You need to examine all your stuff and ask yourself “Do I love it, do I use it or will I use it in the near future?”
 And that’s really it.
 If the item in question does not fit that criteria then throw it away, give it away or recycle it.
 The hard part comes when your mind tries to come up with all kinds of reasons to hold on to that thing you actually don’t care about.